 3) Thus: Change your story to one that suits you.
 Take into consideration here the items you listed in step 1) and see which ones are hurting you the most.
 These are the best informants of your new story.
 For example, if you are overeating on a regular basis and your libido or self-confidence is being affected and you detest that, then your new story could run: "The less I eat, the se*xier I feel."
 Clever, isn't it?!
 Little mantras like these, so long as they're powerful and hit the spot for YOU, can change behaviours instantly.

 4) Whether you implement step 3) or not, I invite you to challenge yourself to stop when satiated for one whole day.
 Tell yourself you can go "back to normal" tomorrow (and you can).
 But just give yourself the chance to experience how it is to leave the table feeling perfectly satiated and whole, rather than overfed and bloated - for a whole 24 hours - and see and feel the difference.

 5) If, as a result of putting step 4) into practice, you start feeling emotional, be gentle with yourself.
 Food and emotion are like peas in a pod.
 Most people, consciously or otherwise, use overeating as a way to block themselves emotionally.
 Sure, they can also like the taste of food and over-eat for pleasure alone (or so they think) but when you stop over-eating, even if only for one day, any suppressed emotions will start rising up to be felt and addressed, and then you're going to want to have a way of handling those...

-We're going to leave it here for this issue but next week I'll continue with practical strategies for how to handle those emotions that come up when the drug that is excess food is taken away.
+We're going to leave it here for today but next week I'll continue with practical strategies for how to handle those emotions that come up when the drug that is excess food is taken away.